themarcelor/fence/README.md

 # Create test database(s).
 # This one is for automated tests, which clear the database after running;
 # `tests/test_settings.py` should have `fence_test_tmp` in the `DB` variable.
+# Depending on how you have postgres setup, you may need to change the configuration in pb_hba.conf to allow those users to connect without password
+# You need a local_settings.py file in that directory.
+If you want to use the example one, remove 'example' form the name, and modify DB's value to '[...]/fence_test'
 psql -U test postgres -c 'create database fence_test_tmp' userdatamodel-init --db fence_test_tmp
 # This one is for manual testing/general local usage; `fence/local_settings.py`
 # should have `fence_test` in the `DB` variable.
+psql -U test postgres -c 'create database fence_test'
+# Also user test may need to be created
-psql -U test postgres -c 'create database fence_test' userdatamodel-init --db fence_test
+psql -U test postgres -c 'create database fence_test'
+# Initialize models in test database.
+userdatamodel-init --db fence_test
 ```